9.6 Intercontinental youth work and development cooperation

 In Flanders, JINT guides young people across borders under the flag Go Strange.
 Young people with plans to travel abroad can find international exchange possibilities, such as volunteering, volunteering in development cooperation projects, studying and internships, on the website of Go Strange.
 Flemish organisations involve volunteers in their development cooperation projects.
 Sometimes, there are calls for volunteers to work in the South.

-In 2015, there was a research (cijferonderzoek) on the numbers of Go Strange.
+In 2015, there was a research (cijferonderzoek) on the numbers of Go Strange participants.
 6.442 Flemish young people aged between 14 and 30 went abroad for an international experience via a Flemish organisation.
 23% of these young people (1.512 young people) did international volunteer work.

 Bouworde vzw (Building order)

-Building order has different projects for 15-17 year olds, 18-30 year olds, groups and schools and organises active voluntarily trips.
+This programme offers different opportunities for 15-17 year olds, 18-30 year olds, groups and schools and organises active voluntarily trips.
 Bouworde owns 114 volunteer camps in 38 countries across Africa, Asia, Europe and Latin America.

 Youth service Don Bosco